Walmart Financial Analysis

 Disclaimer: This is not a sample of our professional work.
 The paper has been produced by a student.
 You can view samples of our work here.
 Opinions, suggestions, recommendations and results in this piece are those of the author and should not be taken as our company views.

-According to Peng (2016), business environment presents various opportunities and threats to multinational companies across the globe.
-Additionally, the current markets are characterized by intense competition and a high cost of operation that negatively impacts on a business ability to compete.
+According to Peng (2016), the business environment presents various opportunities and threats to multinational companies across the globe.
+Additionally, the current markets are characterized by intense competition and a high cost of operation that negatively impacts a business’s ability to compete.
 Therefore, the success of the multinational companies, as well as the ability to achieve their goals and objectives, largely depends on the ability to identify and implement appropriate strategies that will act as a source of competitive edge in the market and help take advantage of the available opportunities.
-As such, the motivation of the multinational companies is to develop appropriate strategies to help take advantage of the available opportunities, mitigate possible threats and ensure competitive advantage in their market segment.
+As such, the motivation of multinational companies is to develop appropriate strategies to help take advantage of the available opportunities, mitigate possible threats and ensure competitive advantage in their market segment.
 This report will identify and evaluate relevant Walmart theoretical drivers, measure the impacts of these drivers on the company strategy and finally determine the consequences for enhanced shareholders value.

-Walmart is an American multinational company operating as a grocery store, chain of hypermarkets and department stores.
+Walmart is an American multinational company operating as a grocery store, chain of hypermarkets, and department stores.
 Sam Walton founded the company in the year 1962, and its headquarters are based in Bentonville, Arkansas (Caraway 2016, p.
 909).
 Walmart is estimated to be operating more than 11,500 stores and clubs in more than 28 countries worldwide.
 The company trades in stock on the New York Stock Exchange where it was first listed in the year 1972.
-In the year 2016, the company estimated revenue was US$ 482.13, operating income US$ 24.11, net income US$ 15.08, Total assets US$ 199.58 and Total equity US$ 83.6.
+In the year 2016, the company estimated revenue was US$ 482.13, operating income US$ 24.11, net income US$ 15.08, Total assets US$ 199.58, and Total equity US$ 83.6.
 Currently, the company has employed more than 1.4 million employees in the US and a total of 2.3 million employees globally (Walmart 2016).
 As such, Walmart is one of the largest multinational companies operating in the retail sector.

 Walmart Theoretical Drivers